AlekhyaSasi/MyWritings/WhatsApp-Bot.md

+# WhatsApp Bot

-creating a WhatsApp bot is simple when you follow the best practices.
+Creating a WhatsApp bot is simple when you follow the best practices.
 The first step is to understand what and how WhatsApp Bot works.
-When you why you need a WhatsApp bot, you can straight away proceed to the next steps.
+When you know why you need a WhatsApp bot, you can straight away proceed to the next steps.
 Check out this instant guide to get started:

-## What is A WhatsApp Bot?
+## What is a WhatsApp Bot?

-A WhatsApp Bot is a chatbot that works on WhatsApp that allows you to embark on customer interaction right away in an efficient way.
+A WhatsApp Bot is a chatbot that works on WhatsApp and allows you to embark on customer interaction right away in an efficient way.

-The BOT is an automated converstational software integrated with WhatsApp API.
+The Bot is an automated converstational software integrated with WhatsApp API.

 ## How does a Chatbot work?

 The Chatbots can use Natural Language Processing (NLP) or can work based on structured rules.

-## Why Create Your Own WhatsApp Bot?
+## Why create your own WhatsApp Bot?

 -	Engage customer efficiently and enhance the user experience.
--	Build trust and loyalty in the customer.
+-	Build trust and loyalty among the customers.
--	Personalize customer experience and communicate in their convenient time.
+-	Personalize customer experience and communicate at their convenient time.
 -	Easy and secure way to communicate the general queries such as appointments, etc.

 ## Who can use a WhatsApp Bot?